[updated 24 June 2014]

 The Chemical Abstracts Service has a handy online tool that you can use to find journal abbreviations.
 Searching for only one word at a time (for example, “meteorology”) seems to work best.

-AMS style deviates from CASSI’s on a few words as shown in the following table:
+AMS style deviates from CASSI’s on several words, as shown in the following table:

 Last name and initials of author(s), year of publication of book, title of book (italicized), publisher’s name, and total pages.